UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

 ### 4.3 Create Google Calendar app - View your events

-Before the application can use the Google Calendar connector, we need to restart the portal server.
+Before the application can use the Google Calendar connector, you need to restart the portal server.

 1. Create an empty application.
-2. Delete datagroup.
+2. Delete the existing data group.
-3. Create external data group.
+3. Add an external data group.
-4. Select testconnector_googlecalendar as connection.
+4. Select "testconnector_googlecalendar" as the database connection.
-5. Datahandler should be "Connector Handler - Datahandler", if not please check the "Troubleshooting - Missing Connector BIA-CFG" chapter.
+5. The "Datahandler" should be "Connector Handler - Datahandler", if not please see "Troubleshooting - Missing connector BIA-CFG".
-6. Search for Table with "*".
+6. Search for tables with "*".
-7. Choose CONNECTOR_API.CONNECTOR_API.GoogleEvents.
+7. Choose "CONNECTOR_API.CONNECTOR_API.GoogleEvents".
-8. Switch to datafield tab.
+8. Go to the "Data fields" tab.
-9. Choose all data fields.
+9. Choose all the data fields.
-10. Open expert tab.
+10. Go to the "Expert" tab.
-    * Add setting:
+    * Add the following setting:
         * Key: `connector.google.calendar.id`
         * Value: `primary` (or add your calendar id)
-11. Add a calendar control on your page.
+11. Add a calendar control to your page.
-12. Open the calendar.
+12. Open the calendar properties.
-13. Add new plugin.
+13. Add a new plugin.
     * Select your calendar data group.
-    * Add an additional field for the id field.
+    * Add an additional field for the "id" field.
 14. Save the application.
-15. Now the app should show your google events in the browser.
+15. Now the app should show your Google events in the browser.

 ### 4.4 Create Google Calendar app - Create/modify events

-1. Create under your external data group a new edit page.
+1. Create a new edit page under your external data group.
     * Use the page wizard.
-    * Select all data fields excluding WebUrl.
+    * Select all the data fields excluding "WebUrl".
-    * Move ID to the hidden area.
+    * Move "ID" to the hidden area.
-2. Go to save button and change link destination to your calendar page.
+2. Open the properties of the "Save" button and change the link destination to your calendar page.
-3. Go to your calender view -> open your plugin.
+3. Open the calendar properties -> Open the plugin properties.
-    * Open tab "Link destination".
+    * Go to the "Link destination" tab.
-    * Select in "Link on click": edit page.
+    * Select the edit page you just created for "Link on click".
-4. Open "Actions" tab of calendar view.
+4. Go to the "Actions" tab of the calendar.
-    * Edit highlight action.
+    * Edit the "Highlight action".
     * Jump: To a page of an application.
     * Application: Current application.
     * Select your edit page.